youyanggu/covid19_projections/maps-europe.md

 permalink: /maps-europe/
 ---

-You can find our Europe maps here.
-Click [here](/maps) to view US and global maps.
+Here we display a variety of maps for Europe generated based on current data and our projections.
+You can also find our [US](/maps) and [global](/maps-global) maps.
 All maps are updated daily.

 Note that our future projections have a high degree of uncertainty which is not reflected in these maps.
 Please refer to our [detailed projections](/#view-projections) to view our confidence interview.
 Learn more about our assumptions and limitations [here](/about/#assumptions).